-A comprehensive guide to deploying AI video analytics at enterprise scale, covering real-time inference, edge-to-cloud architectures, and the 10 computer vision models transforming physical security and operations.
+Deploy AI video analytics at enterprise scale with real-time inference, edge-to-cloud architectures, and 13 computer vision models for security.

 The global AI video analytics market is projected to exceed $17 billion by 2031, driven by advances in deep learning, GPU acceleration, and edge computing hardware.
 Organizations across retail, transportation, manufacturing, and public safety now treat video data as a strategic asset rather than passive evidence storage.